jamesturk/scrapeghost/docs/index.md

 **Preprocessing**

-* **HTML cleaning** - Remove unnecessary HTML tags and attributes to reduce the size of the HTML sent to the model.
+* **HTML cleaning** - Remove unnecessary HTML to reduce the size and cost of API requests.
-* **CSS and XPath selectors** - Pre-filter the HTML to send to the model by writing a single CSS or XPath selector.
+* **CSS and XPath selectors** - Pre-filter HTML by writing a single CSS or XPath selector.
-* **Auto-splitting** - Optionally split the HTML into multiple calls to the model, each of a specified length.
+* **Auto-splitting** - Optionally split the HTML into multiple calls to the model, allowing for larger pages to be scraped.

 **Postprocessing**